LERCAutomation/DataSelector-ArcPro-UserGuide/faq/faq.rst

 **One of the SQL Server tables I want to use isn't showing in the form.
 How do I get it to show up?**

 	This issue will arise if the layer isn't being selected by the SQL statement in the XML configuration document.
-Please refer to the :doc:`setup <../setup/setup>` section and adjust the TableListSQL statement, and the Include and Exclude wildcards as appropriate.
+Please refer to the :doc:`Setting up the tool <../setup/setup>` section and adjust the TableListSQL statement, and the Include and Exclude wildcards as appropriate.

 **I got an error message about a SQL error**